Home / Definitions / Definition : Sales performance

 What is Sales Performance?

 Sales performance is closely linked to sales efficiency.
 When we talk about performance, we're talking about doing better, achieving a better return that encompasses the act of buying.
 It can be defined as a company's ability to sell more and better.
-It can be assessed through the following KPIs:
+It can be assessed through the following KPIs, using data analysis tools and dashboards to accurately measure each indicator.

 1. Sales figures

-Sales represent all sales made over a given period.
-It is an essential indicator for assessing sales performance, as it enables us to estimate the income generated by the company's activity.
+Sales represent the total sales achieved over a given period, a key indicator for identifying the performance of sales teams.
 The higher the sales figure, the better the sales performance.

 2. Gross margin

 Gross margin is the difference between the selling price of products or services and their cost price (manufacturing costs, purchasing costs, etc.).
-It is therefore a measure of the company's overall profitability.
-A high gross margin indicates good business performance, as it means that the company makes a substantial profit on the sale of its products or services.
+This financial indicator measures the company's overall profitability, and also helps to optimize sales strategy over the long term.
+A high gross margin indicates good sales performance, as it means that the company makes a substantial profit on the sale of its products or services.

 3. Market share

 Market share is a measure of a company's position in its sector of activity.
 It is calculated by comparing the company's sales volume with that of its sector.
-A high market share is often synonymous with good sales performance, as it testifies to a company's ability to attract and retain customers in the face of competition.
+A high market share is often synonymous with good sales performance, as it reflects the effectiveness of a company's sales strategy, commercial positioning and customer care.

 Give your sales and marketing teams the best of Sales Enablement!